psf/pyperf/doc/cli.rst

 * "ASLR": Check that Full randomization (``2``) is enabled in ``/proc/sys/kernel/randomize_va_space``
+* "Check nohz_full": Make sure that nohz_full kernel option is not used with the CPU driver intel_pstate.
+The intel_pstate drive is incompatible with nohz_full: see https://bugzilla.redhat.com/show_bug.cgi?id=1378529 bug report.
 * "CPU scaling governor (intel_pstate driver)": Get/Set the CPU scaling governor. ``tune`` sets the governor to ``performance``, ``reset`` sets the governor to ``powersave``.